 Children take home spellings on a weekly basis to learn for a short spelling quiz in class the following week These words are either taken from the Year 5 and 6 Statutory spelling list, or are based on patterns and areas of common error (e.g. double letters).
 We also explore and learn these words through games, challenges and within our daily talk time, weekly Spelling and general English sessions.

 Please support your child in learning their spellings; there are some example activities on the English page of the website which may be helpful.

-In Year 6 we end each term with a Spelling Bee- this is an opportunity for all of our children to try and show off all the words they have worked hard to learn, in a friendly competition!
-It is always a really enjoyable event and a great way to round off our spelling learning.
+In Year 6 we end each term with a Spelling Bee- this is an opportunity for all of our children to try and show off all the words they have worked hard to learn in a friendly competition!
+It is always a really enjoyable event and a great way to round off our spelling learning for the term.